psxjoy/fastexcel/website/community/pmc/nominate-committer.md

     unique Apache ID.
 Look to see if your preferred
     ID is already taken at
     https://people.apache.org/committer-index.html
-    This will allow the Secretary to notify the PMC when your ICLA has been recorded.
+    This will allow the Secretary to notify the PPMC when your ICLA has been recorded.

 When recording of your ICLA is noted, you will